Skip to content

 2. Re-check the working tree for conflict markers — if they're still present, refuse to continue with CONFLICT.

 3. Verify the commit at HEAD matches the subject line from the checkpointed message.
-If it doesn't, abort with FAILED; the user is expected to re-run sase commit from scratch rather than resume into a foreign commit.
+If it doesn't, abort with FAILED; the user is expected to re-run sase stitch create from scratch rather than resume into a foreign commit.

-4. Call the provider's vcs_finalize_commit hook to replay idempotent post-commit work (bead amend, push with retry).
+4. If dispatch was not already completed, call the provider's vcs_finalize_commit hook to replay idempotent post-commit work (bead amend, push with retry), then checkpoint dispatch completion.

-5. Re-run the tracking steps (COMMITS entry append, ChangeSpec creation) using the snapshotted payload.
+6. Re-run the tracking steps (STITCHES entry append, Patch creation) using the snapshotted payload.

 Resume is VCS-agnostic: the same --resume flag works for commits, proposals, and PRs.
 Skills emit the on-conflict instructions automatically, so agents know to hand control back to the user rather than retry blindly.